abinnquist/fNIRSpreProcessing/README.md

 		- All files must be together in each raw file folder.
 		- ALL dyads, subjects, and scan folders must start with a same prefix or they will be skipped
 	- If using Snirf file for preprocessing you MUST have Homer3
+	- If using wavelet motion correction must have the MATLAB wavelet toolbox
+	- If using the PCfilter mtion correction must have the MATLAB mapping toolbox

 # Contents
 Preprocessing is structured as 6-step pipeline: extracting raw data & auxiliary variable from files; trimming dead time; removing bad channels; motion correction of the data with your choice of correction; quality check for remaining unreliable channels after motion correction; compilation of data into one .mat file (optional).